 The Glen Historic District is located immediately south of the Facility Site.
 Several individual NRHP listed historical resources are within this district.
-Please refer to Exhibit 9 Cultural Resources for more information pertaining to each listed historical resource within the Glen Historic District.
+Please refer to Revised Exhibit 9 Cultural Resources for more information pertaining to each listed historical resource within the Glen Historic District.

 The Glen Historic District encompasses most of the Hamlet of Glen where partial solar array visibility is predicted to occur.
-According to the solar array visibility results (see Figure 4), a subset of NRHP listed historical resources within the historic district may experience limited Facility visibility.
-A representative photo-simulation (VP 80; see Attachment 3) was prepared from the vicinity of these resources to illustrate the potential effects of the Facility.
-The results of the photosimulation suggest that the Facility will not demand viewer attention, nor will the Facility discount the visual qualities of the Glen Historic District.
+According to the solar array visibility results (see Revised Figure 4), a subset of NRHP listed historical resources within the historic district may experience limited Facility visibility.
+Two representative photo-simulations (VPs 31 and 80; see Revised Attachment 3) was prepared from the vicinity of these resources to illustrate the potential effects of the Facility.
+The results of the photo-simulations suggest that the Facility will not demand viewer attention, nor will the Facility discount the visual qualities of the Glen Historic District.
 Moreover, proposed landscaping will soften the appearance of the Facility, especially during seasons that support the additional screening benefit of full foliage.
 The presence of existing development within the landscape should also be considered when assessing visual change.
-For instance, when viewing the VP 80 existing condition photograph, existing man-made structures can be seen contrasting with the background.
-As depicted in the photograph, a blue metallic roof atop a commercial building in the center of the image has the propensity to visually detract attention away from the background environment.
+For instance, when viewing the existing condition photographs, existing man-made structures can be seen contrasting with the background.
+As depicted in the photograph, a blue metallic roof atop a commercial building in the center of the VP 80 image has the propensity to visually detract attention away from the background environment.
 Several existing transmission structures are distinguishable as they intersect and contrast with dark hues of the background.
 Consequentially, due to the minimal appearance of the Facility because of viewing distance of observer to the solar arrays, the topography's ability to obstruct views, existing development, and proposed landscaping, the Facility will not diminish the aesthetic value of the Glen Historic District.
 As mentioned in Section 6.0, on July 14, 2023, OPRHP determined there will be "no above ground concerns, as the solar array visibility from the Glen Historic District will be limited".